pirocorp/Reconnaissance-Fundamentals/04. Analyzing Vulnerabilities/README.md

 /var/www/images/../../../etc/passwd
 ```

-On Unix-based operating systems, this is a standard file containing details of the server's registered users.
+This is a standard file on Unix-based operating systems containing details of the server's registered users.
 Still, an attacker could retrieve other arbitrary files using the same technique.

+## Access Control

+Access control applies constraints on who or what is authorized to perform actions or access resources.
+In the context of web applications, access control is dependent on authentication and session management:

+- **Authentication** confirms that the user is who they say they are.
+- **Session management** identifies which user makes subsequent HTTP requests.
+- **Access control** determines whether the user can perform the action they are attempting to perform.

+Broken access controls are common and often present a critical security vulnerability.
+Design and management of access controls are complex and dynamic problems that apply business, organizational, and legal constraints to a technical implementation.
+Access control design decisions have to be made by humans, so the potential for errors is high.